 At RISE Together we approach these sellers and are flexible enough to allow them to contribute all or some part of this asset and stay in the entire development deal.
 This replaces their old income with a steadier source of income and in many cases increases the income.
 We also work with the seller to find job placement for their current employees in either the development or elsewhere.
 It’s a more holistic, inclusive, and flexible approach to real estate development that shares in the value creation.

-HP: If you could share one piece advice to a young professional entering this industry, what would that be?
+HP: If you could share one piece advice for a young professional entering this industry, what would that be?